 Read Also: 10 Best Automated Testing Frameworks For PHP

-Fractal has been designed to be a central documentation tool for developers within a team to refer when there’s a need to integrate a component into a project.
-It allows you to integrate code snippet, displaying previews, documentation, notes, etc. of each component.
+Fractal has been designed to be a central documentation tool for developers within a team to refer to when there’s a need to integrate a component into a project.
+It allows you to integrate code snippets, displaying previews, documentation, notes, etc. of each component.

 A handy NPM package to build interactive CLI using Node.js.
-It supports basic prompt, multiple choices, dynamic prompt and many types of inputs like a password, text, number, and email etc.
+It supports basic prompts, multiple choices, dynamic prompts, and many types of inputs like a password, text, number, email, etc.

 A collection of videos, pulled from Youtube, of several developer conferences like JSConf, Google TechTalk, and O’Reilly.
 Now get your popcorn and level up your Dev skills.

-Reactive programming is on the rise; a new paradigm in programming especially around the web where the data stream is abundance and continuously flowing every milliseconds.
+Reactive programming is on the rise; a new paradigm in programming, especially around the web, where the data stream is abundant and continuously flowing every millisecond.
 This resource is an initiative from Cèdric Soulas to teach you the principles of reactive programming.